 Forklift: Operating a forklift may require two types of licenses - LO and LF.

-Materials Platform Hoist: You may need a materials platform hoist permit to operate machines used to lift materials.
+Materials Platform Hoist: You may need a material hoist permit to operate machines that lift materials.

 Scaffolding: You may require a scaffolding permit to dismantle or assemble scaffolding.